 \section{In Search of Theoretical Objectivity}

-Albert Einstein understood very clearly the importance of what he called ``detachedness'' of particular subjects (or agents) within the objective representation of physical theories.
-Objectivity in this case did not refer to the observations of measurement outcomes by subjects (or agents), but ---on the very contrary--- to the representation provided by the theory.\footnote{It should be remarked that even though this notion of objectivity relates directly its original reference to an object as a {\it moment of unity}; it differs drastically from its contemporary mainstream Bohrian and positivist understanding of objectivity as the {\it intersubjective} account of observations or ---even--- as referring to the choices and decisions of agents \cite{Dieks09, Dieks18}.
-For example, following this line of thought, Healey remarks in a recent paper \cite{Healey18}: ``Quantum theory is taken to be fundamental to contemporary physics in large part because countless measurements have yielded outcomes that conform to its predictions.
+Albert Einstein understood very clearly the importance of what he called the ``detachedness'' of particular subjects (or agents) from the objective representation provided by a physical theory.
+Objectivity in this case did not refer to the observations of measurement outcomes by subjects (or agents), but ---on the very contrary--- to the representation provided by the theory itself.\footnote{It should be remarked that even though this notion of {\it objectivity} relates directly to its original reference to an object as a {\it moment of unity}; it differs drastically from its contemporary mainstream Bohrian and positivist understanding of objectivity as the {\it intersubjective} account of observations by a community of agents or ---even--- as making reference to the way in which subjects collect information \cite{Dieks09, Dieks18}.
+Making this shift explicit, Richard Healey remarks in a recent paper \cite{Healey18}: ``Quantum theory is taken to be fundamental to contemporary physics in large part because countless measurements have yielded outcomes that conform to its predictions.
 Experimenters take great care to ensure that each quantum measurement has an outcome that is not just a subjective impression but an objective, physical event.''} As repeatedly stressed by Einstein, the scrambling of an (objective) theoretical representation and the (subjective) account of observations was completely unacceptable to him.
-The reason is simple: this scrambling implied the idea that nature was not something independent of subjects, but on the contrary, something entangled and dependent on the will and decisions of conscious human beings.
+The reason is simple: this scrambling implied the idea that nature was not something that could be represented independently of subjects, but on the contrary, something entangled and dependent on the will and decisions of conscious human beings.
 This might be the most important point of disagreement with Bohr, who had willingly accepted the idea that measurements played an essential role within the theory and repeated to everyone who was willing to listen to him that the most important lesson to be learnt from QM was an epistemological one, namely, that we subjects are not only spectators but also actors in the great drama of (quantum) existence.
 As recalled by Pauli, Einstein did not agree with this point which drastically changed the fundaments and reference of physics itself. \begin{quotation} { ``[...] it seems to me quite appropriate to call the conceptual description of nature in classical physics, which Einstein so emphatically wishes to retain, `the ideal of the detached observer'.
 To put it drastically the observer has according to this ideal to disappear entirely in a discrete manner as hidden spectator, never as actor, nature being left alone in a predetermined course of events, independent of the way in which phenomena are observed. `Like the moon has a definite position' Einstein said to me last winter, `whether or not we look at the moon, the same must also hold for the atomic objects, as there is no sharp distinction possible between these and macroscopic objects.
 Observation cannot {\it create} an element of reality like position, there must be something contained in the complete description of physical reality which corresponds to the {\it possibility} of observing a position, already before the observation has been actually made'." \cite[p.
 60]{Laurikainen88}} \end{quotation}